leeju-umich/Cho_Xi_Seqscope/README.md

   - mm10_ghi.gtf

 ### Install the packages (update)
-To install the R pacakge "xxx", please run the following:
+To install the R pacakge "SeqScopeTools", please run the following:
 ```
 install.xxxxx
 ```